openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

                         with previous releases.
 ```

-> **NOTE:** Models produces with TensorFlow\* usually have not fully defined shapes (contain `-1` in some dimensions).
+> **NOTE**: Models produces with TensorFlow\* usually have not fully defined shapes (contain `-1` in some dimensions).
 It is necessary to pass explicit shape for the input using command line parameter `--input_shape` or `-b` to override just batch dimension.
 If the shape is fully defined, then there is no need to specify either `-b` or `--input_shape` options.

 #### Command-Line Interface (CLI) Examples Using TensorFlow\*-Specific Parameters